 Recent years have seen an explosion of afternoon teas around the capital, but some are better than others.
 Having tried most of London's better-known afternoon tea places for this feature, we've found some of them to be cynically overpriced tourist traps – but others have been utterly refreshing delights.

 Think we've missed a great afternoon tea in London?
-Use the comments box below or tweet your suggestions.
+Use the comments box below.

 Reviews by Zena Alkayat, Tania Ballantine, Simon Coppock, Guy Dimond, Charmaine Mok, Cathy Phillips

 Vegan as well as gluten-, dairy- and sugar-free bakes are a key draw at this princess-pink cake parlour.
 But it’s such a hit with north-west London locals, we wouldn’t be surprised if most customers were entirely uninterested in its innocent credentials.
 Cutesy to its core, the café is packed full of grandma chic such as doilies and net curtains, and serves as a pretty space for chattering mums, friends and hen do’s.
 Those with restricted diets love the individually named cupcakes – Roxy (raspberry), Bella (blueberry and passion fruit), Polly (plum and blackberry) et al – which are impressively baked without any artificial substitutes.
 A fifty per cent deposit and day’s notice is required for all afternoon tea booking, though.

 Afternoon tea served 2-6pm Fri, 10am-6pm Sat, noon-6pm Sun; £15 per head (minimum two people).